lorenaaraujoo/lorenaaraujoo/README.md

   :house_with_garden: I’m from Brazil.

-🌱 I’m currently learning React.
+🌱 I’m currently learning PHP and Java.

 :heart: lover of technology and coding.